top of page

 Personally, I quite like statistics but it doesn't mean I find it easy!

-So, here are a list of psychology statistic questions and answers that I struggled with at first.
+So, here are a list of psychology statistic questions and answers that I struggled with at first from both my psychology undergraduate degree and Clinical Psychology MSc.
 Hopefully, these statistical questions will help you on your psychology journey.

 Enjoy!